Slow Cooker Bean and Mushroom Spaghetti Squash Bowl

 - Put the reduced vegetable broth, drained beans, and tomatoes (with juice) into the slow cooker.
-Cook on high for 3-4 hours or on low for 6-8 hours.
+Cook on high for about 3 hours, or you can cook on low for 6-8 hours.

 - Preheat oven to 400F/200C.
 Cut the squash lengthwise into four pieces and scrape out the seeds and discard them.

-- Mist or brush the top of the squash with olive oil and season with Italian herb blend.
+- Mist or brush the top of the squash with olive oil and season with Italian Herb Seasoning (affiliate link).

 - Place the squash on a baking sheet that you’ve sprayed with non-stick cooking spray or olive oil and roast 50-60 minutes, or until the squash pulls apart easily into strands.

 - When the ragout is done, shred the squash apart with a fork and divide among 4 servings bowls, leaving a space in the center for the ragout.

 - Put one-fourth of the ragout mixture over the squash in each bowl and serve hot, with freshly shaved or grated Parmesan cheese if desired.

 - This will keep for several days in the fridge and can be reheated in a microwave or on the stove.
 The ragout mixture freezes well.

 If you only have dried rosemary I would use 1 teaspoon and grand it in a Mortar and Pestle (affiliate link).

 I used my Crock-Pot 3-1/2-Quart Slow Cooker (affiliate link) for this recipe, and it could have even been a little smaller.
 If you only have a big slow cooker I’d double the recipe and freeze some of the ragout for another meal.